Stochastic Drift (album)

-Stochastic Drift is the second studio album by British-born producer Barker, released on April 3, 2025, and April 4, 2025, on other platforms by Smalltown Supersound.
+Stochastic Drift is the second studio album by British record producer Barker.
+It was released on April 3, 2025, through Smalltown Supersound.
+With no guest appearances, the EP's production was entirely handled by Barker himself.
 Featuring eight songs, the album received critical reception from multiple publications, including AllMusic and Pitchfork.
-The album is a follow up to 2019's Utility.
-The album charted and peaked at number 15, 17, and 41 on different charts.
-The album was supported by only one single, "Reframing".
+In the UK, the album charted and peaked at top twenty on different charts.
+The album was supported by one single "Reframing".
+The project serves as a follow-up to Barker's 2019 album Utility.

+Background and release

+Stochastic Drift was released on April 3, 2025, through Smalltown Supersound.
+The album was supported by one single "Reframing".
+Upon release, the album was commercially successful, charting at the top twenty of multiple charts.

 Critical reception

 Stochastic Drift received a score of 85 out of 100 on the review aggregator Metacritic based on five critics' reviews, indicating "universal acclaim".
-Harry Tafoya of Pitchfork described the album as a "synthesis", expanding saying, Barker navigates extremes, touching between chaos and mediated technology.
+Harry Tafoya writing for Pitchfork gave it an 8.6 out of 10, describing the record as a "synthesis", discussing that Barker navigates extremes, touching between chaos and mediated technology.
+AllMusic's Paul Simpson wrote the album "sounds like it has a live drummer playing along to Barker's rippling electronics, and the way the sounds bounce off of each other feels vibrant and ecstatic.
+The entire album is yet another exciting evolution of Barker's innovative approach to techno."